edobry/chitin/README.md

 ##### Install Method

-Tools can be automatically installed if `installToolDeps` is set on a module configuration, using the following install methods:
+Tools can be automatically installed if `installToolDeps` is set, using the following install methods:

 - `brew`: install with [brew](https://brew.sh/); all subfields are optional
   - `name`: can be used to override the tool name